SReichelt/slate2/doc/Notation.md

 * Forward references should be possible, even to symbols that introduce custom notations.
 * We want to enable as much standard mathematical notation as possible under the first three constraints.
-* Every print/parse cycle must round-trip reliably.
+* We want every print/parse cycle to round-trip reliably.
 (This implies that ambiguity is only allowed in cases where it can be resolved by inserting parentheses.)

 To achieve these goals, the syntax is split into multiple layers, each of which adds more structure.
 This can be regarded as an extension of the traditional distinction between tokenization and